h4x0rviper/Arduino-Pong/README.md

 Connect them as you would do with any potentiometer to pin A0 and A1.
 If you don't know how to do that, you can visit this site: http://www.arduino.cc/en/Tutorial/Potentiometer
+Or just look at the HARDWARE file ;)

 Connect the RCA cable to your TV, select the appropriate AV input and enjoy!!

+To select multiplayer mode, use a pullup resistor from pin 12 to +5v to set its logical level to HIGH.